Blizarre/dotfiles_manager/README.md

 - Unit tests
 - clean up the config file, pick one name for the remote
 - use different return codes
-- add an aarch64 linux target for the production build

 ## How to build statically